vdbrink/vdbrink.github.io/buy/smart_home_best_buy_tips.md

 **Cheaper option:**\
 Another leak sensor is the one with a wire, this sensor itself isn't water-resistant, only the other end of the cable may become wet.
-This one runs on two common AAA batteries that make the sensor pretty big but cheaper to buy.
+This one runs on two common AAA batteries, which make the sensor fairly big but cheaper to buy.

 {{imgBasket}}Zigbee leak sensor
 <a href="https://s.click.aliexpress.com/e/_c3Su3S8r" target="_blank">(AliExpress)</a>